juanej88/waltzing-koala/README.md

 - **ChatGPT API** (for TTS-generated announcements)

 ## Project Status
-This project was initially built for a wedding event, focusing on core functionality rather than styling.
-The backend is currently hardcoded but will be refactored using Django REST Framework and MySQL for scalability.
+This project was created for my wedding in March 2025, where I wanted a custom solution for music and announcements without relying on a DJ or MC.
+The frontend is fully functional, and the backend is currently hardcoded but will be refactored with Django REST Framework and MySQL.
 Future updates will include:

 - Full backend implementation with Django
 - User authentication and settings for personalised announcements